evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 The connector types vary between different markets.
 This model uses [**NACS**](../../../../technology/charging/connectors/#nacs) for North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) for Europe.
 For complete specifications for all markets, refer to the full specifications.

+### Bidirectional Charging

+This model supports V2L (Vehicle to Load), allowing you to power electrical equipment requiring up to 1.8 kW of power, including the ability to charge other vehicles.

 {{<evkxdisplayaddarticle />}}

 ## Drivetrain